themeteorchef/saas-stripe/saas-stripe.md

   [...]
 </template>
 ```
 See what's going on here?
 We've setup a helper `{{listsAvailable}}` that allows us to check whether our current user has lists available on their plan or not.
 Here, we start by wrapping our "New Todo List" button in an `{{#if listsAvailable}}` helper.
-This means that _if_ our helper returns true, or, the user has lists available: we'll show them the "New Todo List" button.
+This means that _if_ our helper returns true, or, the user has lists available we'll show them the "New Todo List" button.
 If not, poof!
 Cool, right?

-Next, we do the inverse of this by making use of Spacebar's (actually, Handlebars) `{{#unless}}` helper, again passing `listsAvailable` as our value to test against.
+Next, we do the inverse of this by making use of Spacebar's (actually, Handlebar's) `{{#unless}}` helper, again passing `listsAvailable` as our value to test against.
 Here, if `listsAvailable` returns `false`, we display a "heads up" message that suggests the [user should upgrade](https://www.youtube.com/watch?v=aocZo3oeNxw).

 Okay!
 This makes sense... sort of.
 How does it _actually work_, though?